Dash-Industry-Forum/DASH-IF-IOP/specs/authoring/authoring.md

 # Remote Editing setup # {#remote-editing}

+The fastes way to edit text in the browser is to use the [github.dev](https://docs.github.com/en/codespaces/the-githubdev-web-based-editor) code editor.
+When you are in the repository, simply hit `.` to open the editor.
+You will get VSCode in the browser and can start editing right away.
+You will also be able to create branches, commit, and create pull requests.

+While this is already a very good start to edit markdown text, you will not be able to preview the rendered HTML since you can not run the build in this environment directly.

 One way how you can edit the documents and get run a build to check the results quickly is by using a GitHub Codespace.
-Please note that this is not a free service!
+Please note though that this is not a free service!
+That said, you have a quota of free minutes that are available every month.

-You can start a codespace, run a build (using the `build.sh` script in the root foldeer), and take a look at the resulting html.
+Once yor codespace is available, you can run a build (using the `build.sh` script in the root foldeer), and take a look at the resulting html.
 There are a few ways to do that.

 You can run an http server inside the codespace.
 For that install one, for
 example: